Buying Guides

 TV hanging on a wall playing a soccer match

-Viewing angle, display of black images and brightness are all improved compared to their LCD predecessors, making them a versatile and robust option.
-Users may have some difficulty mounting an LED TV to the wall, but otherwise they’re a well-rounded screen type without the inherent problems of older technology.
+Viewing angle and display of black images and brightness are all improved compared to their LCD predecessors, making them a versatile and robust option.
+Users may have some difficulty mounting an LED TV to the wall, but otherwise, they’re a well-rounded screen type without the inherent problems of older technology.

 LED TVs can be divided into two subcategories: edge-lit LEDs and direct back-lit LEDs.